Interfaces + Open Design / Applied

 Thesis

-Open Design Is Every Vibe Coders Dream teaches a practical interfaces + open design move: Use Open Design as a production surface for fast visual iteration, then verify the result with screenshots and design critique.
+Open Design Is Every Vibe Coders Dream teaches a practical design system move: Use Open Design as a production surface for fast visual iteration, then verify the result with screenshots and design critique.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.